holistic-web/home-orchestrator/.project/known_issues.md

 - anyone can update the lights for any networkId, the cloud function should verify the user has access to this network

 - legacy lights, themes, and users collections need to be cleanedup.
 Remember to backup what we need to!

+- home api and location api both use the same google authentication credentials.
+The local api should perhaps not be authorized to write to the database